 Urban Healthcare Project in Tamil Nadu The Urban Healthcare Project will strengthen the capacity of key hospitals by upgrading facilities and equipment, and human resources with the focus on Non Communicable Diseases (NCD), contributing to the improvement of the health sector in Tamil Nadu.
 The project is being implemented in 17 cities in Tamil Nadu with five major components at the core of the venture.
 The components and the cities have been decided based on the population size, needs, and priority for the health facility development.
-JICA is providing 25,537 million Japanese Yen (approx. INR 1,548 crore) Japanese Official Development Assistance (ODA) loan to improve the quality of urban healthcare services in Tamil Nadu.
+JICA is providing 25, 537 million Japanese Yen (approx. INR 1,548 crore) Japanese Official Development Assistance (ODA) loan to improve the quality of urban healthcare services in Tamil Nadu.

-Follow-up Cooperarion for Improvement of Medical Equipment at Karawati Saran Children's Hospital, Delhi.
 16 KNOWLEDGE CO-CREATION PROGRAMS MULTIFACETED GROWTH AND DEVELOPMENT Knowledge Co-Creation contributes to human resource development utilizing Japan's technology, skills & knowledge.

-Participants from various countries during a Knowledge Co-Creation Program.
-JICA uses various forms of development assistance schemes to meet diverse needs of developing countries around the world.
+The Country Focused Training for Opportunity 'A' course on Project of Societal Manufacturing in Tokyo JICA uses various forms of development assistance schemes to meet diverse needs of developing countries around the world.
 As one of the schemes, technical cooperation contributes to human resource development through utilizing Japan's technology, skills and knowledge.
 JICA's Knowledge Co-Creation programs are a form of technical cooperation that JICA carries out in Japan and in the third countries.
 An example of this is the unique way of forming social systems and organizational structures, the so-called "Japanese model".
 If "seeing is believing", then experiencing is understanding.
-By joining JICA's program Japan, people from emerging countries come to a setting surrounded by Japanese society and its organizations, where they can discuss the circumstances in their home countries and develop an understanding of social conditions and values very different from their own.
+By joining JICA's program in Japan, people from emerging countries come to a setting surrounded by Japanese society and its organizations, where they can discuss the circumstances in their home countries and develop an understanding of social conditions and values very different from their own.